 Hostel tip: Casa Caracol is a chilled & relaxed hostel with free hot breakfast, a rooftop terrace with hammocks and organised day activities such as surfing, sand-boarding and cheap bike rentals.

-If you have extra time we truly recommend you to make these two stops from Malaga on your way to Cadiz:
+If you have some time to kill, we recommend making two more extra stops on your way to Cadiz:

 Ronda: Visit Puente Nuevo (the iconic bridge), walk down into the gorge along the Camino de los Molinos and enter to Plaza de Toros (the bullring), one of the oldest and most picturesque in Spain.

-Senetil de las Bodegas: one of the famous “Pueblos blancos” (white villages), named for the characteristic tone of its facades painted with lime, a way used to protect from heat.
+Senetil de las Bodegas: one of the famous “Pueblos blancos” (white villages), named for the characteristic tone of its facades painted with lime, a method used to protect the houses from heat.
 It is known for being a town “under” a rock.

 Metropol Parasol, Seville 📷 @globusliebe